Archit-24/Music-Player-Extension/README.md

 1. After installation, you'll see the Chrometune icon in the Chrome toolbar.
 2. Click on the icon to open the music player interface.
-3. Sign in to your favorite streaming platform account to access your playlists and saved songs.
+3. Search for your song that you want to listen.
 4. Use the playback controls to play, pause, skip, and adjust volume.
-5. Customize your experience by selecting different themes from the settings menu.
-6. Enjoy your favorite tunes while browsing the web!
+5. Enjoy your favorite tunes while browsing the web!

-## Keyboard Shortcuts

-- Play/Pause: `Ctrl + Shift + P`
-- Next Track: `Ctrl + Shift + N`
-- Previous Track: `Ctrl + Shift + B`
-- Volume Up: `Ctrl + Shift + Arrow Up`
-- Volume Down: `Ctrl + Shift + Arrow Down`

-## Support

-For any questions, feedback, or issues, please contact us at support@chrometune.com.

 ## Contributing